isomerpages/imda-tradetrust/_about-tradetrust/Who We Are.md

 variant: tiptap
 description: ""
 ---
-<p></p>
 <p>The <a href="https://www.imda.gov.sg/" rel="noopener noreferrer nofollow" target="_blank"><u>Infocomm Media Development Authority</u></a> (IMDA)
-is a statutory board in the Singapore government.&nbsp; IMDA develops and regulates the infocomm and media sectors to create a dynamic, holistic and exciting ecosystem filled with growth opportunities through talent, research, innovation and enterprise.
-As Architects of Singapore’s Digital Future, we strive to ensure businesses, the workforce and the public are ready for a future enabled by infocomm and digital media.</p>
-<p>IMDA is the driving force behind Singapore's digital transformation efforts
-by building the foundations of its digital infrastructure and driving digital innovation.</p>
+is a statutory board in the Singapore government.
+IMDA is the driving force behind Singapore's digital transformation efforts by building the foundations of its digital infrastructure and driving digital innovation.</p>
 <p><strong>In 2019, IMDA launched TradeTrust,</strong>  <strong>a framework that standardizes digital trade with enhanced security and legal certainty for international trade ecosystem.</strong>
 </p>
 <p>Designed to enable the secure and seamless transaction and processing